Downriver Council for the Arts in partnership with American Indian Services presents

-Click on the image at the right to download the complete guidelines and entry form.
+Please click on the image at the right to download the complete guidelines.

 Exhibit Proposals The DCA is open to your vision.
 All media will be considered including installation, digital, performance, and video.
 All types of artists, emerging to experienced, as well as groups and arts organizations may submit a proposal for exhibit.
 Please note that Gallery schedules are determined in advance so proposals will be considered all year, but usually will not be scheduled for 6 months - 1 year after review.
 Download the exhibit brochure.

 School District Art Exhibits If you are a school district that is interested in displaying your students' artwork, please contact the DCA.
-Schedules are set as first come first serve basis.
-Art teachers are also encouraged to contact the DCA.
+Schedules are set as first come first serve basis and as space and time permits.
+Art teachers are encouraged to contact the DCA.

 The activities of the DCA are supported by the MICHIGAN COUNCIL FOR ARTS AND CULTURAL AFFAIRS and the NATIONAL ENDOWMENT FOR THE ARTS.
 Please click on their logos to understand the importance of state government investment and the impact of public funding on the arts in our community.